 5. Spiaggia della Chiaia Is Better Than Any Capri Beach

-I'll die on this hill.
+This is the hill worth standing on.
 Chiaia is a volcanic sand beach tucked between tuff cliffs, reached by 186 stone steps (which keeps the lazy crowd away).
 The water is crystal-clear turquoise.
 Sunbeds cost EUR 10.
 The beach bar makes good granita.

 Capri's beaches are mostly rocky platforms with pay-to-access bathing establishments.
 A sunbed at Marina Piccola runs EUR 30-50.
 The water is admittedly gorgeous, but you're sharing it with the overflow from three cruise ships.